Lesomn/ISEA-bridging/README.md

 ### Setting up GitHub

-First thing I did was make a GitHub account and set up this repo so I could keep track of everything.
+First thing I did was make a GitHub account because otherwise I can't write this.

 What I did:
 - Signed up for GitHub